Table of Contents Hide

 It can take a lot of time for newly published content to start bringing in organic traffic.
 In fact, it can take several months to a year to get to the first page for your targeted keywords.

-To help get eyes on the content earlier, Content managers promote the content through various mediums as well.
+To help get eyes on the content earlier, content managers promote the content through various mediums as well.
 They decide which social media channels to promote content on.

-A content manager should have an active Facebook community, Twitter followers, Instagram followers, or LinkedIn contacts, to promote content on those channels.
+A content manager should have an active Facebook community, Twitter followers, Instagram followers, or LinkedIn contacts to promote content on those channels.

-It’s never a best practice to use the same messaging across all the platforms, so a content manager will want to tailor posts with platform-specific language.
+It’s never best practice to use the same messaging across all the platforms, so a content manager will want to tailor posts with platform-specific language.

 A content manager should become an active member across various forums that have solid followings.
 Reddit can be a great place to find questions people have that you have answers to, but make sure the answer is more than just a link to the article and that your response to the query gives a more comprehensive answer.